JEP 505: Structured Concurrency (Fifth Preview)

 The general workflow of code using StructuredTaskScope is:

-2. Use the fork(Callable) or fork() methods to fork subtasks in the scope.
+2. Use the fork methods to fork subtasks in the scope.

-3. Use the join() method to join all of the scope's subtasks, as a unit.
+3. Use the join method to join all of the scope's subtasks, as a unit.
 This may throw an exception.

 4. Process the outcome.

-In the handle() example, the zero-parameter open() factory method creates and opens a StructuredTaskScope that implements the default policy, which is to fail if any subtask fails.
-Other policies are supported by opening a StructuredTaskScope with a StructuredTaskScoped.Joiner that implements the desired policy.
-Joiner is presented later.
+In the handle() example, the zero-parameter open() factory method creates and opens a StructuredTaskScope that implements the default completion policy, which is to fail if any subtask fails.
+Other policies can be implemented, as we shall see below, by passing a suitable Joiner to the one-parameter open method.

-Each call to the fork method starts a new thread to execute a subtask, which by default is a virtual thread.
-A subtask can create its own nested StructuredTaskScope to fork its own subtasks, thus creating a hierarchy of scopes.
+Each call to a fork method starts a thread to execute a subtask, which by default is a virtual thread.
+A subtask can create its own StructuredTaskScope to fork its own subtasks, thus creating a hierarchy of scopes.
 That hierarchy is reflected in the code's block structure, which confines the lifetimes of the subtasks: All of the subtasks' threads are guaranteed to have terminated once the scope is closed, and no thread is left behind when the block exits.

-The join method must be called by the owner from within the scope.
+The join method must be called by the scope's owner thread from within the scope.
 If a scope's block exits before joining then the scope is cancelled and the owner will wait in the close method for all subtasks to terminate before throwing an exception.

-After joining, the scope's owner can process the results of the subtasks using the Subtask objects returned from the fork(Callable) method.
-The Subtask::get method throws if called before joining.
+After joining, the scope's owner can process the results of the subtasks using the Subtask objects returned from the fork methods.
+The Subtask::get method throws an exception if called before joining.

 Subtasks forked in a scope inherit ScopedValue bindings (JEP 487).
 If a scope's owner reads a value from a bound ScopedValue then each subtask will read the same value.

-The structured use of StructuredTaskScope is enforced at run time.
-For example, attempts to call fork(Callable) from a thread that is not the owner will fail with an exception.
+At run time, StructuredTaskScope enforces structure and order upon concurrent operations.
+For example, attempts to call a fork method from a thread that is not the scope's owner will fail with an exception.
 Using a scope outside of a try-with-resources block and returning without calling close(), or without maintaining the proper nesting of close() calls, may cause the scope's methods to throw a StructureViolationException.

-StructuredTaskScope enforces structure and order upon concurrent operations.
-Thus it does not implement the ExecutorService or Executor interfaces since instances of those interfaces are commonly used in a non-structured way (see below).
+StructuredTaskScope does not implement the ExecutorService or Executor interfaces, since instances of those interfaces are commonly used in a non-structured way (see below).
 However, it is straightforward to migrate code that uses ExecutorService, but would benefit from structure, to use StructuredTaskScope.

 Joiners

-In the handle() example, the join method throws and the scope fails if any subtask fails.
-If all subtasks succeed then the join method completes normally and returns null.
-Other policy and outcome is supported by creating a StructuredTaskScope with a StructuredTaskScoped.Joiner that implements the desired policy.
-A Joiner handles subtask completion and produces the outcome for the join method.
-Depending on the Joiner, the join method may return a result, a stream of elements, or some other object.
+Other policies can be selected by creating a StructuredTaskScope with a suitable StructuredTaskScoped.Joiner.
+A Joiner object handles subtask completion and produces the outcome for the join() method.
+Depending on the joiner, the join() method may return a result, a stream of elements, or some other object.

 <T> T race(Collection<Callable<T>> tasks) throws InterruptedException {